 The MSU Broad Art Museum, in collaboration with the African Studies Center, Asian Studies Center, and the Center for Latin America & Caribbean Studies, presents an annual K-12 Teacher Fellowship for educators across all disciplines.

-The MSU Broad Art Museum Teacher Fellowship: Global DEI Through Art equips participants with skills and strategies to enhance students' comprehension of global diversity, equity, and inclusion.
+The MSU Broad Art Museum Teacher Fellowship: Global Art equips participants with skills and strategies to enhance students' learning.
 Situated amidst artworks from the museum's collection showcased in The CORE, this program provides student-centered approaches aimed at fostering critical thinking and curiosity about cultures worldwide.
-Through activities designed to enhance observation, imagination, and creativity, educators will enrich their capacity to integrate global DEI curriculum into their teaching practices.
+Through activities designed to enhance observation, imagination, and creativity, educators will enrich their capacity to integrate art into their teaching practices.

-This fellowship, tailored for K-12 educators seeking to expand their expertise in writing and teaching with a global DEI focus, offers a unique opportunity for professional development.
+This fellowship, tailored for K-12 educators seeking to expand their expertise in writing and teaching, offers a unique opportunity for professional development.

 The program was scheduled to run from November 2023 to February 2024.
 Participants had the chance to earn up to 20 SCECH credits and received a stipend of $500.